 A retaining wall is a solid and sturdy structure that, as the name implies, retain any materials such as oil from sliding and eroding.
-The main function of a retaining wall is to resist the pressure of the soil thus holding it back.
+The main function of a wall is to resist the pressure of the soil thus holding it back.
 If you are living in a sloping area, retaining walls are very crucial in protecting your house from eroding away down the bottom.
 However, it can also be built as part of the landscaping of a particular area.
-So if you are planning on hiring a retaining wall contractor, there are several things that you need to know first.
-Thus, below are the things that you need to know about retaining walls.
+So if you are planning on hiring a professional contractor, there are several things that you need to know first.

 Retaining Wall Use

 Retaining walls are constructed out of different functions.
 They can be used to protect hillsides and shorelines from eroding.
 They are also used to support roads and bridges.
 While these are the bigger industrial functions of retaining walls, they can also be installed in homes.
 In fact, many people install retaining walls in residential areas as part of their landscaping so that they can make distinct areas in the backyard and front yard.